django-cms/django-cms/docs/contributing/management.rst

 Other django CMS developers will see your issue, and will be able to comment.
 A core developer may add further comments, or a :ref:`label <label-reference>`.

 The important thing at this stage is to have your issue *accepted*.
-This means that we've agreed it's a genuine issue, and represents something we can or are willing to do in the CMS.
+This means that we have agreed it's a genuine issue, and represents something we can or are willing to do in the CMS.

 You may be asked for more information before it's accepted, and there may be some discussion before